Horoscope Today, August 26: Check Tarot Readings For Your Zodiac

 4. CANCER (June 21 - July 22)

-Tarot Card – Ace of Cups – New and big change coming your way.
+Tarot Card – Ace of Cups– New big change coming your way.
 Emotionally will be drained out so avoid manipulative people.
 Make peace with your past.

 Lucky Color – Green